Color Vision Deficiency (CVD) Simulator

 Ever wondered how someone experiencing CVD perceives colors?
 This is exactly what my final Design Challenge for UCR's Overview of Bioengineering course aims to explain.

-It's an Arduino-based circuit that reads RGB intensities from light reflected off of a given object.
-It then transforms the readings computationally based on a user toggled vision mode through a push button and outputs the transformed RGB values to an LCD screen and an RGB LED for color perception simulation.
+It's an Arduino-based system that reads RGB intensities from light reflected off of a given object.
+It then, in real time, transforms the readings computationally based on a user-selected vision mode, toggled through a push button.
+The transformed RGB values are sent to an LCD screen and an RGB LED to simulate perceived color.
 The computations I implemented are grounded in research which I link to in the document below.